Oracle Idiosyncrasies

 24. Objects in EXECUTE IMMEDIATE Strings Not Shown in xxx_DEPENDENCIES

-An object in an EXECUTE IMMEDIATE SQL string called by a stored program unit does not show dependency between this object and the stored program unit (package, procedure, function, trigger, java source, etc.).
+An object in an EXECUTE IMMEDIATE SQL string called by a stored program unit does not show dependency between this object and the stored program unit (package, procedure, function, trigger, java source, etc.), because the embedded SQL is considered "dynamic".
 For instance, even if you know all your code is inside Oracle, you shouldn't drop all sequences shown by select sequence_name from dba_sequences minus select referenced_name from dba_dependencies where referenced_type = 'SEQUENCE', because a sequence could be used in a string in EXECUTE IMMEDIATE; before you drop them, check xxx_SOURCE.
 The code below shows that procedure p does not show dependency on table mytable.

 SQL> create table mytable (a number);